miranda-ng/miranda-ng/plugins/SmileyAdd/docs/readme.txt

 Under this license:

 You are free:
-to Share — to copy, distribute and transmit the work
+to Share â€” to copy, distribute and transmit the work

 Under the following conditions:
 Attribution.
 You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).